anant1407/AndrewNG-ML-Algo--Python/README.md

 Machine Learning Course by Stanford University -Andrew NG

-Solved the assignments in Python as in the course they are being solved using Octave.
+Solved the assignments in Python as in the course Octave is used.